 While I don't recall reading my first book, it must have been a Sooty or Joe 90 Annual.
 I still have a worn copy of Sooty (handed down to my son), but sadly the boy spy Joe 90 went AWOL long ago.

-I lived with my grandparents as a kid and they had kept my father's Film Fun Annuals from the 1940s.
-I recall reading the comic-book style stories about Laurel and Hardy, and Abbott and Costello et al.
+I lived with my grandparents as a kid, and they had kept my father's Film Fun Annuals from the 1940s.
+And I recall reading the comic-book style stories about Laurel and Hardy and Abbott and Costello et al.

-In fact, Enid Blyton’s books inspired me to write (and illustrate!) my own adventure book as a ten-year-old, Sand Island (yes, I still have the original copy!).
+And the Famous Five inspired me to write and illustrate a Blyton-esque adventure book as a ten-year-old, Sand Island — I still have the treasured first-and-only edition.

 What about you?
-What is the first book you remember reading?
+What's the first book you remember reading?

 © 2017 Robert Fairhead

 N.B.
 Originally published on my blog at RobertFairhead.com.
 You might also be interested in this blog post, The Gorilla Hunters by RM Ballantyne (March 2018).
 It's about one of my father's first books.